Semester One – Week 9 & 10:

 Finally Seeing SEEP:

-It was long awaited as the exhibition was either closed or I was busy but I finally got in to see the exhibition and was not disappointed the level of multimedia outputs but still with the amount of consideration and attention that went to displaying these pieces in such a way.
+It was long-awaited, as the exhibition was either closed or I was busy, but I finally got in to see it and was not disappointed by the level of multimedia output, but still by the amount of consideration and attention that went into displaying these pieces in such a way.

-In such a small space they used the space efficiently with consideration to the hight of the room as well as the audience and eye levels.
-Even something as simply elevating the projection felt like a dynamic use of the space, the spaces created with the use of walls to make them feel like almost different rooms.
+In such a small space, they used the space efficiently, considering the room’s height as well as the audience and eye levels.
+Even something as simple as elevating the projection felt like a dynamic use of the space, the spaces created by walls that made them feel like almost different rooms.

-The use of light and even multiple light sources, to either highlight or use in a dynamic lighting of the exhibition its self.
+The use of light, and even multiple light sources, to either highlight or provide dynamic lighting for the exhibition itself.

 When looking at the videos shown the mix of speaker audio on the larger more focused custom built rig and the personal headphone output, the only problem that I personally had with it was that one custom rig was welded metal and the other was a wooden set up for the projection stand and I understand that both are the exposed material but personally I would have liked if they both were the same material.